A hybrid Alternating Least Squares -- TT Cross algorithm for parametric PDEs: Introduction

 In practice, of greater interest are the so-called log-normal and log-uniform cases,

-where $y^k \sim \mathcal{N}(0,1)$ or $y^k \sim \mathcal{U}(-\sqrt{3},\sqrt{3})$, normally or uniformly distributed random quantity, respectively.
-We are interested in evaluating some statistics of the solution $u$ itself, or a function of it.
-This requires solving problem \eqref{eq:pdeproblem} for a sufficiently large set of $\mathbf{y}$, in order to compute a quadrature w.r.t. the parameters.
-The number of parameters $d$ can range from tens to thousands.
-Therefore, classical approaches that rely on tensorizing one-dimensional quadratures would involve $n^d$ quadrature points, which is unthinkable for high $d$.
+where $y^k \sim \mathcal{N}(0,1)$ or $y^k \sim \mathcal{U}(-\sqrt{3},\sqrt{3})$ are independent, normally or uniformly distributed random variables, respectively.
+Typically, we are interested in evaluating some statistics of the solution $u$ itself, or of a function of $u$ -- a {\em quantity of interest (QoI)}.
+To carry out the quadrature w.r.t.~the parameters requires solving problem \eqref{eq:pdeproblem} for a sufficiently large number of parameter values $\mathbf{y}$.
+The parameter dimension $d$ can range from tens to thousands.
+Classical approaches that rely on tensorizing one-dimensional quadrature rules are unthinkable in that case, since the number of quadrature points would grow exponentially in $d$.

-The most famous alternatives are (quasi) Monte Carlo \cite{nieder-qmc-1978,graham-QMC-2011} and Sparse Grids methods \cite{griebel-sparsegrids-2004}, the latter are further divisible into stochastic collocation \cite{babuska-collocation-2007,nobile-sg-mc-2015} and stochastic Galerkin \cite{Bieri2009,matthies-galerkin-2005} techniques when applied to a stochastic PDE.
-Monte Carlo quadratures introduce randomly distributed points in a $d$-dimensional space, and converge independently of $d$.
-However, the error decays no faster than $\mathcal{N}^{-1/2}$ for $\mathcal{N}$ points, which can be too slow.
-Quasi-Monte Carlo (QMC) methods introduce a deterministic set of points, and have higher convergence rates.
-Standard QMC rules provide an error close to $\mathcal{O}(\mathcal{N}^{-1})$, and this rate can be proved to be independent of $d$ if the coefficient $c(x,\mathbf{y})$ satisfies certain conditions.
-There exist higher order QMC rules \cite{Schwab-HOQMC-2014} which can achieve faster convergence under even stronger assumptions.
-Another approach is the multilevel QMC method \cite{Schwab-MLQMC-2015,Scheichl-mlqmc-lognorm-2017}, which relies on a hierarchy of spatial discretizations: the (fast) solution on a coarse spatial mesh is used as a control variate for the solution on a finer mesh, and hence fewer expensive fine-mesh solves are needed.
+The most common alternatives are (quasi) Monte Carlo \cite{nieder-qmc-1978,graham-QMC-2011} and quadrature methods based on sparse grid/polynomial approximation \cite{griebel-sparsegrids-2004}.
+Classical Monte Carlo quadrature introduces randomly distributed points in a $d$-dimensional space, and converges independently of~$d$ (if the variance of the QoI is bounded independently of $d$).
+However, the error decays no faster than $\mathcal{N}^{-1/2}$ for $\mathcal{N}$ points, which can be prohibitively slow.
+Quasi-Monte Carlo (QMC) methods introduce a deterministic set of points, and can have higher convergence rates.
+Standard QMC rules provide an error close to $\mathcal{O}(\mathcal{N}^{-1})$, and this rate can be proved rigorously with a constant that is again independent of $d$ if the coefficient $c(x,\mathbf{y})$ satisfies certain conditions (both for the coefficients in \eqref{eq:kle_aff} and in \eqref{eq:kle}).
+There exist higher order QMC rules \cite{Schwab-HOQMC-2014} which, under even stronger assumptions, can be shown to achieve faster convergence rates (but so far only for \eqref{eq:kle_aff}).
+Another approach (with rigorous theory for \eqref{eq:kle_aff} and \eqref{eq:kle}) is the multilevel QMC method \cite{Schwab-MLQMC-2015,Scheichl-mlqmc-lognorm-2017}, which relies on a hierarchy of spatial discretizations: the (fast) solution on a coarse spatial mesh is used as a control variate for the solution on a finer mesh, and hence fewer expensive fine-mesh solves are needed.